-Running parallel to main roads it passes through the tree-lined avenues of some of the most beautiful areas of Germany, and ten of the federal states, forming a window onto glorious scenery and untouched landscapes that change with the seasons, and connect hundreds of years cultural heritage.
+Running parallel to main roads it passes through the tree-lined avenues of some of Germany's most beautiful areas, and ten of its federal states, forming a window onto glorious scenery and untouched landscapes that change with the seasons; and connect hundreds of years cultural heritage.

-A plus point for the old 'East Germany' was that although in the West many avenues were replaced by new roads, lack of finances and resources meant along with many historic houses countless old avenues remained untouched on that side of the wall.
+A plus point for the old "East Germany" was that in the West many avenues were replaced by new roads, but lack of finances and resources meant that, along with many historic houses, countless old avenues remained untouched on the eastern side of the wall.

-"Allee" can describe any wide avenue in German, but the term usually refers to one that is tree-lined, and the word is a remnant from "Franzosentid", the period of French occupation, coming from "allez" French for "to go", and the origin of the term "all้e", "walking path", but these tree filled avenues were in place long before Napoleon's army, and their language, arrived.
+"Allee" can describe any wide avenue in German, but the term usually refers to one that is tree-lined, and the word is a remnant from "Franzosentid", the period of French occupation, coming from "allez" French for "to go", and the origin of the term "allée", "walking path".
+But these tree filled avenues were in place long before Napoleon's army, and their language, arrived.

-Soon after Germany was reunified in 1989 projects were begun to 'Save the Allees', as the modernizing programs which had been set in place were in danger of destroying the centuries old trees and their avenues, with the result that by 2000 the route had been successfully preserved and stretched across the country.
+Soon after Germany was reunified in 1989 projects were begun to "Save the Allees", as the modernizing programs that had been set in place were in danger of destroying the centuries old trees and their avenues.
+By 2000 the route had been successfully preserved, and it stretched across the country.

-The avenues wind through scenery as diverse as it could possibly be, ranging from meadows, and vineyards to mountains and lakes, and are edged with trees that include a mass of chestnuts, sycamores, oaks, beech, maple, cottonwoods and willow, with apple, plum, pear and cherry trees to supply both blossom and fruit.
+The avenues wind through scenery as diverse as it could possibly be.
+From meadows and vineyards to mountains, lakes and castles, all edged with trees that include a mass of chestnuts, sycamores, oaks, beech, maple, cottonwoods and willow, with apple, plum, pear and cherry trees to supply both blossom and fruit.

-Even though the sunlight peaks through the branches it can be shaded, so to be on the safe side travelers who are walking or cycling should wear light reflecting gear, and if driving keep the head lights on, while of course where there are trees there are also leaves on the ground, which again means a little extra care must be taken.
+Even though the sunlight peaks through the branches it can be shaded, so to be on the safe side travelers who are walking or cycling should wear light reflecting gear, and if driving keep the headlights on, while of course where there are trees there are also leaves on the ground, which again means extra care must be taken.

-Although when the the trees are bare, but the views nevertheless just as stunning, it is still necessary to keep to the 80 kilometer-per-hour speed limit on the Alleenstrasse, 60 kms on the curves, and as the old trees are both close and large overtaking maneuvers must be kept to safe areas, because hitting one can be easily done and the results dramatic.
+Although when the the trees are bare, but the views nevertheless just as stunning, it is still necessary to keep to the 80 kilometer-per-hour speed limit on the Alleenstrasse, 60 kms on the curves.
+While as the old trees are close together, and large, overtaking maneuvers must be kept to safe areas, because hitting one can be easily done and the results dramatic.
 A fact born out by the occasional cross by the roadside.

-The Avenues Route is designed for a leisurely journey filled with culture and history, as well as one idyllic view after another, all of which can be enjoyed not only 'on the move' but from the many, and frequent, off road parking areas to be found in each of the ten sections, with every segment giving the traveler a different impression of Germany.
+The Avenues Route is designed for a leisurely journey filled with culture and history, as well as one idyllic view after another.
+Enjoyed not only on the move but from the many, and frequent, off road parking areas in each of the ten sections, each one giving the traveler a different impression of Germany.